Bonkers is the 90s Disney cartoon I was obsessed with as a kid, and I will defend it to this day.

 The Two Bonkers Paradox: Lucky vs. Miranda

 If you watched as a kid and felt confused when the animation and the main partner seemed to change halfway through, you were not imagining it.
-Bonkers is essentially two different shows stitched together, and the story behind it is my favorite bit of Bonkers trivia.
+The Bonkers cartoon is essentially two different shows stitched together, and the story behind it is my favorite bit of Bonkers trivia.

 The Miranda Wright episodes were produced first.
 The plan was a full 65-episode order with Miranda as the partner.
 But those episodes came back from the overseas animation studios looking rough, and Disney panicked.
 Only 19 of them survived to air.
 In that batch, Bonkers has a slightly different look: golf-club-shaped ears and different spots, closer to his original cartoon-short design.